-In the case of the Aosta Valley Regional Natural Science Museum, the Virtual Museum is even more.
+In the case of the Efisio Noussan Regional Natural Science Museum, the Virtual Museum is even more.
 In fact, it is not just a mere digital representation of the real museum, since the exhibition centre is currently closed to the public for restoration.
 The entire medieval castle of St-Pierre, the historical location of the science museum, is undergoing conservative restoration and is awaiting a new and radical museum refurbishment.

 The Virtual Museum allows therefore to keep alive and accessible collections and exhibits are now housed in the Natural-scientific research center of the Marais la Salle.